burdiuz/traceability-matrices/README.md

 ### project.headers()

-Allows to specify list of HTML table headers
+Allows to specify list of HTML table headers.
+In compact mode only last header is used.

 ### project.clone()